This post may contain affiliate or sponsored links. Please read our disclosure policy.

 My tweens are obsessed with this game, but it’s really great for all ages.
 Instead of using numbers to solve Sudoku puzzles, Colorku uses brightly colored wooden balls.
 The solid wood game board includes 81 balls in 9 different colors, 104 puzzle cards, a solutions booklet, a color conversion card, and a storage tray.
 There are 5 levels of difficulty.

 Cup Stacking Set with Pro Timer Mat

-Kids at our church play this fast-paced activity by themselves or in groups.
+Kids at our church are obsessed with this fast-paced activity and play by themselves or in groups.
 There are amazing YouTube videos of kids going at lightning speed.

 Shape Shifting Box